Isaac Paredes Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.12 team ERA that ranks 14th among all league pitching staffs.
+- The Phillies have the 14th-ranked team ERA across all MLB pitching staffs (4.12).

-- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Phillies allow the seventh-fewest home runs in baseball (90 total, 1.1 per game).

-- Walker (9-3) is trying for his 10th win when he takes the mound for the Phillies in his 18th start of the season.
-He has a 3.93 ERA in 89 1/3 innings pitched, with 77 strikeouts.
+- Sanchez makes the start for the Phillies, his fifth of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts in 19 1/3 innings pitched.

-- In his last appearance on Friday, the righty went six innings against the Chicago Cubs, giving up one earned run while surrendering six hits.
+- In his most recent appearance on Friday, the lefty threw six innings against the Washington Nationals, allowing one earned run while surrendering seven hits.

+- In four games this season, the 26-year-old has amassed a 3.26 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .243 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.